Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-settings-settings.py
     :lines: 124-125

-Note that type information is not preserved when reading settings from INI files; all values will be returned as QString.
+Note that INI files lose the distinction between numeric data and the strings used to encode them, so values written as numbers shall be read back as QString.
+The numeric value can be recovered using QString::toInt(), QString::toDouble() and related functions.

 The `Settings Editor <https://doc.qt.io/qt-6/qtwidgets-tools-settingseditor-example.html>`_ example lets you experiment with different settings location and with fallbacks turned on or off.